cindygraffin-pro/cloud-practitionner/readme.md

 - a public subnet is a subnet that is accessible from the internet
 - a private subnet is a subnet not accessible from the internet
 - to define access to the internet and between subnets we use Route Tables
+- a vpc spans all of the AZ in the region, whereas a subnet spans only one AZ in the region

 **Internet Gateway & NAT Gateways:**
 - Internet Gateways helps our VPC instances to connect with the internet and public subnets have a route to the internet gateway